 Think about the song meaning of who she’s talking about or what she’s talking about.

 Now that you’ve done that.
-Watch the video.

 I wanted to share this song, most importantly this video.
 To be completely honest, i can’t count how many times I’ve replayed this song.
-It’s been on repeat since the first time i heard it.
+It’s been on repeat since the first time i’ve heard it.

-From the soft-spoken lyrics to its sultry tone as the singer finds her way in her own words.
+From the soft-spoken lyrics to its sultry tone as she finds her way in her own words.
 It’s a tug and pull between self-love and/or reassuring oneself of who you are even if the love was not wanted.
 When i first heard the song, i imagined she was talking about a past or current relationship, and she wanted to remind this guy exactly who she was and what she could give.
 Yet, still needing him to be exactly who she needed, in order to be confident and comfortable in her own skin.

 I listened to the song with my eyes closed, and thought about what’s it like to have an equal to make you feel fulfilled, secure, and for you to want to give more because you know it’ll be reciprocated.
 However, after watching the video my thoughts completely changed.

 it’s not about an equal it’s about you.